 - Heat the remaining oil in a large frying pan over medium-high heat.
 Fry the chicken kievs for 2 minutes on each side until golden.
 This can be done in batches.
 Place in a baking tray.

-- Bake in the oven for 15-20 minutes, until chicken is cooked all the way through and garlic butter is starting to melt.
+- Bake in the oven for 15-20 minutes, until chicken is cooked all the way through and garlic margarine is starting to melt.

 Try our Menu Planner